 Alongside his two decade long professional classical career, Benjamin also completed an Arts/Law degree with Honours at the University of Melbourne, majoring in Public and International Law, specialising in Children’s Rights.
-A qualified solicitor, he remains actively involved in human rights and children’s policy, working and travelling extensively in Asia and Europe, volunteering with NGOs and donating time to charities and organistaions including Médecins Sans Frontières and Red Cross Japan.
+A qualified solicitor, he remains actively involved in human rights and children’s policy, working and travelling extensively in Asia and Europe, volunteering with NGOs and donating his work to charities and organistaions including Médecins Sans Frontières and Red Cross Japan.

 In 2008, he launched his independent music label under contrapuntal, with five self-produced solo releases, licensing original music for film, commercials and online digital content, collaborating with major record labels, including Colombia Music, Ninja Tunes, and a music video exclusive with VICE (THUMP) Australia.

-In the field of contemporary art, he has presented performance art works and sound installations at the Museo del Novecento (Milan), “Culture Warriors”, Australia’s first Indigenous Art Triennial at the National Gallery of Australia (Canberra), as artist in residence at “No Mans Land” (French Embassy, Tokyo), “Sight & Sound: Music & Abstraction in Australian Art” (Arts Centre, Melbourne), “Rooms” International Fashion and Design Trade Fair (Tokyo), White Trade Fair (Milan), “Art After Dark” for the National Gallery of Victoria’s exhibition “Napoleon: Revolution to Empire” (Melbourne), and as a headline performer at MONA FOMA 2013 (Tasmania), dubbed a festival highlight by curator Brian Ritchie.
-By special invitation from The Hermitage Foundation, Benjamin performed at the opening of Manifesta 10, The European Biennial of Contemporary Art in Saint Petersburg, Russia (2014).
-He recently undertook a sound residency at Klanghaus (Austria) 2016, He has particiapted in a sound-art exhibition in Tokyo with Yoko Ono on the back of artist features for Rolling Stone Italy + Russia, AMICA, GQ Japan and Good Weekend Magazine (Australia).
+In the field of contemporary art, he has presented performance art works and sound installations worldwide, most recently at the National Gallery of Australia with Nakaya Fujiko (Canberra), the inaugural contemporary Art Bienial “Astana Art Show” (Kazakhstan), Museo del Novecento (Milan), “Culture Warriors”, Australia’s first Indigenous Art Triennial at the National Gallery of Australia (Canberra), as artist in residence at “No Mans Land” (French Embassy, Tokyo), “Sight & Sound: Music & Abstraction in Australian Art” (Arts Centre, Melbourne), “Rooms” International Fashion and Design Trade Fair (Tokyo), White Trade Fair (Milan), “Art After Dark” for the National Gallery of Victoria’s exhibition “Napoleon: Revolution to Empire” (Melbourne), and as a headline performer at MONA FOMA 2013 (Tasmania), dubbed a festival highlight by curator Brian Ritchie.
+By special invitation from The Hermitage Foundation (Russia), Benjamin performed at the opening of Manifesta 10, The European Biennial of Contemporary Art (Saint Petersburg).
+He recently undertook a residency at Klanghaus (Austria), and particiapted in an underground sound-art exhibition in Tokyo with Yoko Ono.